picccassso/Ariami/bma_cli/README.md

 ## Usage

-### First Run
+### First Run (Auto-Transition to Background)

-On first run, the server runs in foreground mode and automatically opens a browser to the web setup interface:
+On first run, the server starts in foreground mode and automatically opens a browser to the web setup interface:

 ```bash
 ./bma_cli start